zb15/NetVizCorpy/README.md

    *   The network is directed, **edges** pointing from parent organisation toward child companies.
 The edges are colour coded and could take up to 5 colours and comments while hovering over:

        1.   parent company (colour: salmon)
-       2.   proportion of shares that are greater than 0, but smaller than 0.5 (coulour: turquoise)
+       2.   proportion of shares that are greater than 0, but smaller than 0.5 (colour: turquoise)
        3.   proportion of shares that are >=0.5 but <=1 (colour: violet)
        4.   where no data available on WikiData commented as "unknown" (colour: lime)
-       5.   those relation that ended are commented with their end date (colour: grey)
+       5.   those relations that ended are commented with their end date (colour: grey)

    *   There is also an option for user to adjust the physics of the network graph.
 It's panel is located below the graph.